javatlacati/swiplwebtut/webspanish.md

 Our sample +basic_authenticate_example.pl+ looks for a valid authentication based on a file called passwd.
 It also has a couple predicates to create a new passwd file and add names to it.

 To use, query  +start_pw_file.+ , which makes the username *adminuser* with password *adminpw*.
 To add users, query add_uname_pw.
-Start the server and it will accept the user (the example doesn't gracefully handle a missing passwd file).
+Start el servidor and it will accept the user (the example doesn't gracefully handle a missing passwd file).

-Now that you have a password file, run the server by querying +server(9000)+ and browsing http://localhost:9000/ .
+Now that you have a password file, run el servidor by querying +server(9000)+ and browsing http://localhost:9000/ .
 *Instead of answering the dialog, cancel it*.
 You'll see a SWI generated warning page.
 Here's the code that does the work.

 ----